TritonDataCenter/node-http-signature/http_signing.md

 ## Nonces

-Nonces are out of scope for this document simply because many service providers fail to implement them correctly, or do not adopt security specfiications because of the infrastructure complexity.
+Nonces are out of scope for this document simply because many service providers fail to implement them correctly, or do not adopt security specifications because of the infrastructure complexity.
 Given the `header` parameterization, a service provider is fully enabled to add nonce semantics into this scheme by using something like an `x-request-nonce` header, and ensuring it is signed